 Hawley retainers cost £70 – £150 for one, so up to £300 for a set, which is more than you'll usually pay for clear retainers.
-However, since Hawleys last much longer (in theory), they can work out to be the cheaper option in the long term.
+Hawleys should last much longer, so they can work out cheaper in the long run.

 If you or your child have had orthodontic treatment on the NHS then your first retainer will be included with this.
 If it gets lost or broken then you will probably have to pay for a replacement.
 Note that NHS retainers may have more limited colour options than those purchased privately.

 It may be possible to repair a Hawley retainer if the plastic cracks or a wire comes loose.
 Take it to your orthodontist and they will let you know whether it can be saved.

 Can you buy a Hawley retainer online in the UK?